mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 Instead of modeling a real-world scenario, I'll use a trivial one that comes with all the challenges anyway.
 And hopefully, it'll be detailed enough to provide insights on designing a real system using ViewModel Composition techniques.

+> As usual, if you have any questions, please, do not hesitate to get in touch.
+Either using the comments below or the [contact form](https://mauroservienti.typeform.com/to/luuJPw).

 ## Architecture view models

 Imagine a trivial scenario where we're composing data from two services in one ViewModel to serve the frontend: